quarkytale/SynergyProject/README.md

-# Handover
+# Predictive Motion Control for a Seamless Human-Robot Object Handover

-Predictive Motion Control for a Seamless Human-Robot Handover
+Preprocessing of an Object Transfer Point (OTP) coupled with pre-trained Dynamic Motion Primitives (DMPs), allow for a computationally efficient method to dynamically define interaction space that enables a robot to predict object goal locations for legible Human-Robot Interaction.